hamiddashti/earthlab/README.md

     │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
     │   │
-    │   ├── models         <- Scripts to train model and then use it to make │   │   │                 predictions
+    │   ├── models
-    │   │   ├── predict_model.py
+    │   │   │
-    │   │   └── train_model.py
+    │   │   └──earhlab_lib.py.py <- Scripts to train model and then use it to
-    │   │
+    │   │                           make predictions
     └───

 Steps to reproduce the results